 What is the status of the Leadbeater’s Possum?

-It is estimated that there are less than 1000 adult Leadbeater’s Possums in the Central Highlands, and less than 40 Lowland Leadbeater’s Possums at Yellingbo Nature Conservation Reserve
+It is estimated that there are less than 1000 adult Leadbeater’s Possums (LBP) in the Central Highlands, and less than 40 Lowland Leadbeater’s Possums (LLBP) at Yellingbo Nature Conservation Area.

 Leadbeater’s Possum’s are listed as: